 The fair value of the Notes in issue and the derivative financial instruments, are determined by RBS using specialist valuation software and models which are subject to model validation and various model inputs.
 The fair value of the deposits with RBS are valued using discounted cash flow techniques.
-The Collateral Swap is valued using discounted cash flow techniques.
+The Collateral Swap is estimated to be approximately equal to the nominal value.
 The Portfolio Credit Default Swap is valued using a standardised market credit default swap model in combination with a Guassian Copula valuation model.